DataDog/kics/documentation/rules/terraform/aws/service_control_policies_disabled.md

 }
 ```

-then organizations cannot use SCPs for centralized governance, making it difficult to enforce security and compliance policies across AWS accounts.
 This leaves accounts within the organization more vulnerable to misconfigurations and unauthorized access, as critical controls cannot be imposed at the organization level.

 ## Compliant Code Examples